Even Mice Belong in Heaven: Production

-Even Mice Belong in Heaven was adapted for the film by director and screenwriter Alice Nellis, who has won several Český lev awards, and Richard Malatinský, who previously worked mainly on teleseries.
+Even Mice Belong in Heaven was adapted for film by director and screenwriter Alice Nellis, who has won several Český lev awards, and Richard Malatinský, who previously worked mainly on teleseries.
 Directed by Jan Bubeníček and Denisa Grimmová.
 For Grimmová it is the first full-length film.
 Bubeníček previously directed the feature film Smrtelné historky.

 Myši patří do nebe, the original title of the film, was made in the Barrandov Studios in Prague.
 In addition to stop motion, CGI was also used.
 Animators include Frantisek Vasa, Piotr Ficner, Vojtech Kiss, Michal Kubíček, Katarzyna Okoniewska, Viliam Vala and Matous Valchar.
 The production design was created by director Denisa Grimmová and Jan Kurka.
 Radek Loukota acted as cameraman.

+Release

 The film premiered in June at the Annecy Festival d'Animation.
 Performances at the Karlovy Vary Film Festival and the Edinburgh International Film Festival followed in August 2021.
-In October 2021 it was shown at the Hamburg Film Festival and the Festival International du Film Francophone de Namur.
-It was released in Czech cinemas on October 7, 2021, and in French cinemas on October 27.
-Launch in Slovakia was scheduled for January 13, 2022.
+In October 2021, it was shown at the Hamburg Film Festival and the Festival International du Film Francophone de Namur.
+The film was first released in the United Kingdom on 1 October 2021.
+It was then released in Czech cinemas on 7 October 2021, and in French cinemas on 27 October.
+The film was released in Slovakia on 13 January 2022.
 It will be screened at the Leeds Film Festival in April 2022.
-The theatrical release in Poland took place on April 29, 2022.
-It will be screened at the Revolution Perth International Film Festival in July 2022.
+The theatrical release in Poland took place on 29 April 2022.
+It was screened at the Revolution Perth International Film Festival in July 2022.